Bridging the human rights gap for better quality in healthy living.

 The Housing Crisis Is a Public Health Crisis

-In response to widespread gentrification and rising housing costs, which are displacing AHF patients throughout California, the organization has launched Housing Is A Human Right and Healthy Housing Foundation to fulfill its public health mission.
-AHF believes that housing is a human right, and that California is facing a crisis that demands urgent action.
+In response to widespread gentrification and rising housing costs, which are displacing AHF patients throughout California, Florida and elsewhere, the organization has launched the Healthy Housing Foundation to fulfill its public health mission.
+AHF believes that housing is a human right, and that we are facing a crisis that demands urgent action.

 There are many different reasons an individual or family falls into homelessness.
 While it’s usually a combination of things, like losing a job or falling behind on rent, sometimes the cause of homelessness is one tragic incident like losing a partner that changes someone’s living circumstance.
 So why do people become homeless?
 Learn a little more about the most common reasons, and meet a few neighbors who you may not even realize are experiencing homelessness.